 Okay, now that we’ve learned some of the basics, it’s time to learn the three most popular places to taste wine in New Zealand!

-By far, Marlborough produces more wine for export than anywhere else in the country.
-So if you’ve tasted New Zealand wine at home, then you’ve probably had a bottle from Marlborough.
+By far, Marlborough produces more wine for international export than anywhere else in the country.
+So if you’ve tasted New Zealand wine styles at home, then you’ve probably had a bottle from Marlborough.

 Marlborough is in the Northeast corner of the South Island.
 It is where the ferries to and from the North Island arrive and depart.
-It is also home to the beautiful Marlborough Sounds, with their delicious greenshell mussels and calm, peaceful inlets.
+It is also home to the beautiful Marlborough Sounds, with its delicious green shell mussels and calm, peaceful inlets.
 The largest town in the region is Blenheim, and many of the accommodations are in and around town.
 However, there are some truly special resorts out in the Sounds that can arrange wine tastings for the day, if you wish!

 The Marlborough region put New Zealand wines on the map, for its ideal conditions to grow Sauvignon Blanc grapes.
 It is cool, sunny, and relatively dry, with very fertile soil.
 Some of the best and most exciting Sauvignon Blancs in the world are produced here, along with good Pinot Noir, Chardonnay, and others that are beginning to gain in popularity.
 There are several wine and food festivals in Marlborough each year, though the Marlborough Food & Wine Festival is New Zealand’s oldest and arguably biggest.

 One of our favorite ways to visit Marlborough is to do a half-day wine tasting tour in the morning, and then launch out into the Marlborough Sounds for an afternoon cruise to taste local seafood paired with perfect local wines.
 This way, you get the best of both land and sea!